bismuthfoundation/Bismuth-FAQ/Hypernodes/Node_update.md

 These will be amended with info from the Discord.

+## First run, the command "rm hn_node_update.py" says "rm: cannot remove 'hn_node_update.py': No such file or directory"

+That's ok.
+This is to deleted potential older file, this means there was no previous update script, this is cool. just go on.

 ## Update script says "More than one commands.py or cron5.py found, exiting."
 For instance, it says that and
 ```